uf-reef-avl/multilauncher/README.md

 -If you intend to work with more than 10 computers go to the directory at "/etc/ssh/sshd_config" and
-	find/add the "MaxSessions" variable and set it equal to or greater than the number of computers to be used or use the "Update MaxSessions" button from the MainWindow.
+	find/add the "MaxSessions" variable and set it equal to or greater than the number of computers to be used or use the "Update MaxSessions" button from the Main Window.
 	A warning will popup if you add more than the "MaxSessions" number of computers to the list of robots.

 <a name="Running the Application"/>

 **Running the Application**
 ---------------------------

--Once the the Multilauncher is running, the MainWindow will be displayed.
+-Once the the Multilauncher is running, the Main Window will be displayed.

 -A majority of the Multilauncher's functions will be deactivated until valid data is present in the Robot Table and
 	when the listed computers/robots have all been successfully pinged as denoted in the Connection Status column.

 **File Browser/RoboData** <a name="File Browser/RobotData"/>

+**Adding Robots via a .csv File:** <a name="Adding Robots via a csv File"/>

+-From the Main Window, click on the "Find Robotlist file" button and a FileDialog window will be displayed.
+    Navigate to your robotlist.csv file is located and click "Open".

+**Saving the Current List of Robots to a .csv File:** <a name="Saving the Current List of Robots to a csv File"/>

+-From the Main Window, click on the "Save Current Data to File" button and a FileDialog window will be displayed.
+    Navigate to where you want your .csv to reside, give the file a name, and click "Save".

 **Enabling and Disabling Listed Robots:** <a name="Enabling and Disabling Listed Robots"/>

--From the MainWindow clicking on a checkbox listed in the robot table will alternate the checked status of a individual
+-From the Main Window clicking on a checkbox listed in the robot table will alternate the checked status of a individual
     robot between checked (Enabled) and unchecked (Disabled)

 -Clicking on the "Enable/Disable All" button will alternate all "Enabled" checkboxes listed in